-Pop - Country - Broadway - World Classically trained and have been a professional performer and recording artist since I was 14 years old.
-I went to Berklee College of Music as a vocal major and I have recored in English, Spanish, and Portuguese.
+Pop - Country - Broadway - World Classically trained and have been a professional performer and recording artist since I was 14 years old and I have recored in English, Spanish, and Portuguese.

 I've had lots of experience in the country music genre and a growing catalogue in pop.
 If you are looking for a strong solid sound on your demo, I got you covered.

 When I do a job as a vocalist, I provide 1 lead vocal comp.
 My turn around time is normally one full workday after confirmation.
 If I need more time I will be fully transparent of my schedule at booking.

 Contact me through the green button above and let's get to work.

 3 Reviews - 1 Repeat ClientEndorse Chelsea Robson